ichisadashioko/windows-touchpad/README.md

 - [x] Visualize touch input position on GUI
 - [ ] Integrate with TensorFlow (threading)

+## User guide

+- The application can only be focused using `Alt+Tab`.
+- Press `F3` to enter touchpad writing mode. __CAUTION__ Your mouse movement will be locked while you are in touchpad writing mode.
+- Press `ESC` to exit touchpad writing mode.
+- Press `c` to clear the canvas.
+- The application currently can only be resized consistently with `Windows Key` + `Arrow Keys` as the application does not handle clicking properly.

 ## Current progress

 - We have been able to get the absolute touchpad input positions and visualize them on a UI window.